Abhishek143-spec/delta-demo/README.md

 # delta-demo
-This os demo for Git & Github class
+This os demo for Git & Github class.